 The trees are from Kassa Home and they seem to be constructed of quality materials.

 Big C is a department store in Thailand similar to Walmart or Target back in the United States.
 Every November and December, it sells Christmas trees, lights, and other ornaments.

 They don’t usually run out of trees during Christmas, so if you’ve waited til the last minute to buy one, head to a Big C.

 They have an assortment of sizes and styles to pick from.
 The smallest and cheapest tree is a one-foot artificial pine for THB179 baht.
 The tallest and most expensive tree they have is a seven-foot artificial pine for THB2,790.

 Big C’s are strewn throughout Bangkok.
 Here is a list of some of its locations on Google Maps.

 Here’s a quick overview of how much a Christmas tree will cost you depending on size.
 Remember, the price for size is just one thing to consider.
 The quality is also important to note.

 |Location||4-Foot Tree||5-Foot Tree||6-Foot Tree||7- to 8-Foot Tree||8- to 9-Foot Tree|

 How to Get Home Delivery

-If you buy your Christmas tree from IKEA, you can use their home delivery service to have it sent to your house or condo.
-There’s a fee for this service depending on distance.
-If you’re interested in the service, after you pay for your tree, walk to the left and go all the way down until you can’t go anymore.
-You’ll see the home delivery service there.
+If you buy your Christmas tree from Thai Watsadu or IKEA, you can use their home delivery service to have it sent to your house or condo.
+There’s a fee for this service depending on the distance.